c00lgat/OBSIDIAN/iNT Exercises/5_vim_exercise_2.md

 Instructions: Correct the lines of text below by deleting the

-unneccesary characters with  x .
+unnecessary characters with  x .
 Hint: use 0 to return to the left.